Sandra Fisher: Biography

 Writing for The Guardian in 2008, Germaine Greer noted that: "Sandra Fisher survives in her husband's writing not as a fellow painter, but as Shekhina, the female aspect of the deity of the Kabbalah with whom he seeks union.
 But Fisher was not divine; she was very, very human.
 She was one of the first women painters to succeed in painting the male nude as an object of desire.
 Her boys lie spread-eagled on tumbled sheets, their flushed skin bathed in the golden luminosity of summer afternoons."

 In 2006, an exhibition of Fisher's work as well as portraits of her by other artists was held at the New York Studio School.
 The Charles E. Young Research Library at the University of California, Los Angeles, also holds a small collection of Fisher's papers.

+In 2026, a group exhibition at Kunstmuseum Den Haag's entitled London Calling featured the work of artists working in London in the late 20th century.
+Sandra Fisher's work was included alongside works by Francis Bacon, Lucian Freud, David Hockney, Paula Rego, Frank Auerbach and others, as part of a conversation about lesser-known but noteworthy artists.

 Books

 Three books with the poet, Thomas Meyer: